Child Tax Credit

 If you are about to have your first child, the complication is that you will be claiming CTC for the first time after the birth (or adoption), so you will not yet know how much you will get.

-It is advisable to claim the Sure Start Maternity Grant anyway as you will lose it completely it you don’t claim within the three month time limit.
+It is advisable to claim the Sure Start Maternity Grant anyway as you will lose it completely it you don’t claim within six month time limit after the baby’s birth.
 You can then reclaim it when your tax credit award comes through.

 If your income is lower in this tax year than it was in the previous tax year, your initial award of tax credits may not include a qualifying award of CTC (for example, you may get a ‘nil’ award because of your income in the previous tax year).
 However, you might be eligible once your award is based on the current tax year.
 You can either ask for your tax credits to be revised based on the current tax year (which is risky, as you may be overpaid if you give an income figure which turns out to be too low), or you can wait until the end of the current tax year.

-You can claim the Sure Start Maternity Grant again, once you have an award of tax credits which shows you had a qualifying award of CTC which covered the first three months of your baby’s life.
-But you must have made a first claim for the grant within those three months.
+You can claim the Sure Start Maternity Grant again, once you have an award of tax credits which shows you had a qualifying award of CTC which covered the first six months of your baby’s life.
+But you must have made a first claim for the grant within those six months.